projectcapsule/capsule/docs/operator/monitoring.md

 ##### Description

-This section provides information about the medium time delay between manager client input, side effects and new state determination (reconciliation).
+This section provides information about the medium time delay between manager client input, side effects, and new state determination (reconciliation).

 ##### Dependant variables and available values